vlandham/captain_z/out/captain_z.md

 _Well, here is my chance to see if they really work,_ she thought.

-The guard slowly stepped towards them, making sure there was no room to run around him and escape.
+The guard slowly stepped towards them, making sure there was no room to run around him.

 Hurriedly, Captain Z shoved a feather into each of the children's hands, keeping one for herself.